Jesus Knows Our Deeds!

 God tells us in Jeremiah 17:10, “I, the Lord, search the heart, and I test the mind.
 Even to give each man according to his ways, according to the results of his deeds.”
 Jeremiah 20:12 says, “Yet O Lord of hosts, Thou who dost test the righteous, who sees the mind and the heart..”

 Can you hide, the way you feel in your heart, and the way you think in your mind, from the Lord?
-Well, to borrow a saying from out west where I live, You may as well try to rope the wind!
+As some have said; You may as well try to rope the wind!